-Students enrolled in any course regardless of delivery method must be in attendance and recorded as present at least one time on or before the census date of the course.
+Students enrolled in any course regardless of delivery method must attend or complete the mandatory course enrollment by the 10% point (census) of the course.
 Students who fail to attend prior to the census date will be removed from the class roster and recorded as a No Show.
 Students removed from a course for failure to enter prior to the census date will not be issued a refund for the course.
-(1E SBCCC 900.1 Curriculum Tuition Refunds)

-Students receiving financial aid should consult with a financial aid counselor to determine the impact of the No Show designation on their financial aid eligibility and obligations.
+(1E SBCCC 900.1 Curriculum Tuition Refunds) Students receiving financial aid should consult with a financial aid counselor to determine the impact of the No Show designation on their financial aid eligibility and obligations.